MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 Creating an instant flow for general use is similar to how you create a flow for a selected record.
 The difference is that you'll have to choose manual trigger.

 > [!NOTE]
-> These flows won't show under the **Automate** action in Business Central; even if the flow uses Business Central actions.
-Only flows that use the "For a selected record (V3)" trigger appear under the **Automate** action.
+> These flows won't show in the **Automate** group on the action bar in Business Central; even if the flow uses Business Central actions.
+Only flows that use the "For a selected record (V3)" trigger appear in the **Automate** group.

 1. Sign in to [Power Automate](https://powerautomate.com).
 2. Select **Create** from the left side.